Living with and beyond cancer

 Well, I really, he wouldn’t be the one.
 I would go to the woman at the lymphoedema clinic because, once again, I’ve got her number and this is national health actually, so I have her number and I could have an appointment normally within the week.
 So, you know, that’s a pretty good service that’s offered.
 And if I need more sleeves or anything, if I’ve been decorating and got paint all up them and stuff, she’ll send me some new ones.
 And I mean she made me feel gloomy at first because she said I would always, I’d never get rid of the swelling, and it was huge.
 It was quite a big, you know, arm, so that was a bit of, a bit depressing but because I thought, “I’m not going to put up with this.
 I’m jolly well going to do this massage.”
 And I did it twice a day and I never missed.
 I’ve been a bit naughty just recently because, of course, it isn’t so swollen, but if I do feel it tightening or anything I immediately start those massages and they do work.
 So yeah, so she gave me very good advice.

 Barry had penile cancer and part of his operation involved having a lymph node in his groin removed.
-He now gets a build-up of fluid in his legs, which does cause him some discomfort.
+He then experienced a build-up of fluid in his legs, 'which does cause him some discomfort'.

 Barry, who had penile cancer, had a lymph node removed from his groin, and now experiences swelling in his leg which can cause him some discomfort.